jsheppard95/Mission-to-Mars/README.md

 # Mission-to-Mars
-Jupyter Notebook and Python script to scrape Mars data from web sources, store using MongoDB, and visualize using the Python flask framework.
+Jupyter Notebook and Python scripts to scrape Mars data from web sources, store using MongoDB, and visualize using the Python Flask framework.

 ## Resources
 - Data Source: